← Back to blog

 These decisions aren’t just legal stories — they are operational warnings:

-If your organization does not have a clear, repeatable, trauma- and violence-informed process, you are leaving financial, legal, and reputational risk on the table.
+If your organisation does not have a clear, repeatable, trauma- and violence-informed process, you are leaving financial, legal, and reputational risk on the table.

 Now is the time to review: